Insurgency in Sindh: Timeline

 15 February 2011 – Twin blasts damage railway tracks near Matiari.

 17 February 2011 – Twin blasts damage railway tracks in Karachi.

 29 April 2011 – Blast forces train off the tracks in Sukkur.

 27 November 2011 – Six bomb blasts damage railway tracks in Sindh.

 26 May 2012 – On the National Highway a group of unknown gunmen attacked and killed 7 people and at least 25 more were injured in a passenger bus.
 SLA claimed the attack.

 12 July 2013 – Two powerful blasts rocked Hyderabad, one at the boundary wall of the office of Senior Superintendent of Police (SSP) Hyderabad and the other at a railway track in Hussainabad.
 Both the explosions were heard far and wide.

 5 November 2013 – A bomb planted near a railway track near Hussainabad in Hyderabad destroyed a portion of up-track.
 A second bomb went off in Khairpur District after the departure of the Shalimar Express to Karachi via the Gambat railway station.

 14 November 2016 – A vehicle of a Chinese engineer was targeted with remote control bomb at Gulshan-e-Hadeed, Karachi.
 The Chinese national and his driver were seriously injured.

 5 August 2020 – The Sindhudesh Revolutionary Army claimed responsibility for a grenade attack on a rally organized by the Jamaat-i-Islami in Karachi that injured about 40 people.
 The rally was taken out on the first anniversary of India government’s decision to revoke the special status of Jammu and Kashmir.
 Despite the blast, the rally continued.

 14 March 2022 – The Counter Terrorism Department arrested three members of the SRA in Sukkur.

 1 April 2022 – Two blasts damage railway tracks in Kotri, the SRA claims responsibility.

 7 April 2022 – Three alleged militants of the SRA were arrested by Hussainabad police.

 29 April 2022 – A blast damages an electricity pylon near Tando Mohammad Khan road, SRA claims responsibility.

-12 May 2022 – The Sindhudesh Revolutionary Army claimed responsibility for an attack in the Saddar area of Karachi killing one civilian and injuring seven others.
+12 May 2022 – The Sindhudesh Revolutionary Army claimed responsibility for a bombing in the Saddar area of Karachi killing one civilian and injuring seven others.

 17 May 2022 – Larkana police claimed to have arrested six militants of the Asghar Shah group of the SRA in Nasirabad.

 28 September 2022 – a Chinese national was killed and two others were injured when an unidentified assailant opened fire at a dental clinic.
 Chinese-origin Pakistani dentists, Dr. Richard Hu and his wife Phen Teyin, sustained bullet injuries.
 Ronald Raymond Chou, their Chinese employee, however, died on the spot.
 All three victims held Chinese and Pakistani dual nationality.
 The Sindhudesh People’s Army (SPA), a new Sindhi separatist group, claimed responsibility for the attack.

 29 May 2024 – The terrorists, which were caught attempting to conduct an attack on Pakistan's Independence day, accepted responsibility for the explosion in DAS Hyderi Larkana on May 29 after getting arrested.

-12 August 2024 – The Counter Terrorism Department (CTD) Police in Larkana, along with agencies took action on Sunday, based on secret information and arrested two wanted terrorists belonging to the SRA.
+12 August 2024 – The Counter Terrorism Department's branch in Larkana, along with agencies took action on Sunday, based on secret information and arrested two wanted terrorists belonging to the SRA.